What is Considered a Dental Emergency?

 In general, any dental problem that needs immediate treatment to stop bleeding, alleviate severe pain, or save a tooth is considered an emergency.

-A woman is holding a clear brace in her hands.
+A woman is holding a tooth color chart in front of her mouth.

 More Posts